MarieP87/GCD/README.md

 4. Appropriately labels the data set with descriptive features names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Blablablablabla
+Script description :
 1) Merges the training and the test sets to create one data set.

 * The data was extracted from the zip file.
-* The files were loaded :
+* The needed files were loaded :
      * features.txt
      * subject_train.txt
      * subject_test.txt